Towards a Non-Binary View of IPv6 Adoption: Cloud Adoption of IPv6

 \subsection{Do Some Clouds Make IPv6 Harder?}

 What accounts for the significant variation in IPv6 use we see in \autoref{sec:cloud/cloud-share}?
 While all clouds support IPv6, we hypothesize that some make its use harder or easier.
 For example, some enable it by default, while others require one explicitly enable it on a control setting.

-Comparing IPv6 usage by tenant across clouds is complicated because our data combines two factors: the cloud's support for IPv6, and the tenant's interest in IPv6.
-To disambiguate these two factors, we consider tenants to that use multiple clouds, since that should hold the interest of the tenant constant and emphasize any differences in cloud mechanisms.
+However, comparing IPv6 usage by tenant across clouds is complicated because our data combines two factors: the cloud's support for IPv6, and the tenant's interest in IPv6.
+To disambiguate these two factors, we consider tenants that use multiple clouds, since that should hold the interest of the tenant constant and emphasize any differences in cloud mechanisms.

-To evaluate tenant behavior, we define tenants by their effective top-level domain plus one (eTLD+1), that is, a domain name consisting of one label and a public suffix~\cite{Mozilla07a}.
-We look at all 265k FQDNs in our dataset described in \autoref{sec:cloud/cloud-share}, and group them by eTLD+1, then identify tenants that use more than one cloud provider.
-As example, \emph{apnic.net} is an eTLD+1 with a number of subdomains, including \texttt{www}, \texttt{blog}, \texttt{cgi1}, \texttt{webdist.data}, \texttt{info}, and \texttt{login}.
+To evaluate tenant behavior, we identify \emph{multi-cloud tenants} as those tenants that use at least two different clouds.
+Concretely, we define a multi-cloud tenant as any eTLD+1 domain (see \autoref{sec:serverside/methodology} for definition) whose subdomains are hosted by two or more different organizations.
+To illustrate, \texttt{apnic.net} is a multi-cloud tenant with a number of subdomains, including \texttt{www}, \texttt{blog}, \texttt{cgi1}, \texttt{webdist.data}, \texttt{info}, and \texttt{login}.
 Of these, most are hosted by Cloudflare and are IPv6-full, but the last two are hosted by Amazon and are IPv4-only.
-Finally, we identify \emph{multi-cloud tenants} as those tenants that use at least two different clouds (after merging Akamai and Cloudflare's two organizations).
-Our expanded Tranco dataset identifies 21,314 multi-cloud tenants, and \autoref{fig:cloud-domain-breakdown} shows the fraction of each cloud's tenants that support IPv6.
+Our expanded Tranco dataset identifies 21,314 multi-cloud tenants.

+We then compare a tenant's IPv6-readiness across the multiple clouds that serve it.
+For each tenant we first compute the fraction of subdomains that are IPv6-full under each cloud.
+(For example, in a comparison of Cloudflare and Amazon, \texttt{apnic.net} would count as 1.0 for Cloudflare and 0.0 for Amazon.)
+Then we assess differences between pairs of clouds by applying a two-sided Wilcoxon signed-rank test.
+This test requires at least two shared tenants where the two clouds differ in IPv6 support.
+In our dataset, 67 of the 78 possible cloud pairs meet this criterion.